Five Days to Success with Google Ads

 Why use Google for that?
 Here’s why: It’s just about the only way to get a steady, predictable stream of traffic day in and day out.
 Most other sources of traffic, like free search engine listings and PR, are things you have no real control of.

-THEN… once it’s working on AdWords, you take the same messages and sales process and roll out your product in this order:
+THEN… once it’s working on Google Ads, you take the same messages and sales process and roll out your product in this order:

 - Search Engine Optimization

 You see, items #2 through 8 are more expensive and less “controllable” than Google.
 Get it right with Google first, where you have total control.
 THEN do email.
 THEN get help from affiliates.
 Don’t let any of these other things or people be your guinea pig – if it works on Google Ads first, then you can invest in these other things and be fairly certain it will work.

 How do you know if it will work?
 Well, through testing and trial and error of course.

 But here are a few tips to make sure you’re not reinventing the wheel…

 - Can visitors find what they need without opting in?

 - Does it pass the grandma test?
 (Google has an army of real people reviewing sites.
 Think of your grandma.
 Would she find your site easy to navigate?)